 Section 7 Means of Escape from Fire The block has a single staircase that provides a sufficient means of escape.
 There are 2 final exit doors at ground level plus there are a further two serving the basement level.
 AOV's are installed to each floor above ground.
 Some communal fire doors and some residents' front doors require adjustment.
 Tolerable Section 8 Fire Detection and Alarm Systems Smoke detection within the block has been installed to the communal corridors and is linked to the automatic smoke ventilation system.
 Smoke / fire detection in flats is to LD1 or LD2 standard.
-Fire suppression system in bin store.
+Fire suppression system to bin store.
 Trivial Section 9 Emergency Lighting The premise has sufficient emergency/ escape lighting system in accordance with BS 5266.
 Trivial Section 10 Compartmentation The block has sufficient compartmentation with doors notional upgraded FD30s doors within communal areas and a combination of certified and nominal FD30s doors to individual flat entrance doors.
 Compartmentation requires improvement in the basement.
 Tolerable

 Section 11 Fire Fighting Equipment Dry risers are present have sufficient signage and are checked as part of the caretaker's duties.
 Maintenance contracts are in place to service the valves twice per year.
-Portable fire extinguishers are in the lift motor room and caretakers office.
+Portable fire extinguishers are located in the lift motor room, comms room, server room, community rooms and decommissioned laundry.
 The bin store is equipped with a fire suppression system.
 Trivial Section 12 Fire Signage Appropriate mandatory and safety signage is in place.
 Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
-Trivial Section 14 Sources of Ignition The fixed electric tests should be done every 5 years.
+Trivial Section 14 Sources of Ignition The fixed electric tests should be done every 5 years, last test date: 16.05.2025.
 Trivial Section 15 Waste Control Regular checks by Caretakers minimise risk of waste accumulation.
 Euro bins for general waste are secured in bin room.
-There is a recycling bin located outside of the block at a safe horizontal distance.
 Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
 Trivial